codefresh-contrib/ruby-on-rails-sample-app/README.md

 $ rails server
 ```

-To check out the code for a particular chapter, first find the branch nae using
+To check out the code for a particular chapter, first find the branch name using

 ```
 $ git branch -a